tahpni/tahpni.github.io/README.md

 About Me

-Hello, I’m Tahpni!
+Hello!
 I’m a student at Rutgers University, majoring in Cell Biology and Neuroscience on the Pre-med track, with a minor in Psychology.
 I’m also self-studying Computer Science with a focus on Machine Learning and Artificial Intelligence.

 What You’ll Find Here: